 Student behavior in the lunchroom should be based on courtesy and cleanliness.
 This means leaving the area in the condition you would like to live in.
 Students are to remain in the cafeteria until the lunch period is over.
 At no time are students allowed to take food outside the cafeteria.
-No carbonated beverages (i.e. soda/pop) are allowed in the luncrhomm during breakfast or lunch.
+No carbonated beverages (i.e. soda/pop) are allowed in the lunchroom during breakfast or lunch.
 No outside fast food wrappers or containers are allowed in the lunchroom, instead a student who wishes to bring this type of food needs to eat it in an alternative location after receiving permission from the lunch supervisor.

-- 1. Students eating hot lunch will sit at assigned tables.
-Return tray to the window after eating.
+- 1. Students eating hot lunch should return tray to the window after eating.
 After you have returned your tray, return to your table.
-No throwing of food or of anything else.
 If food is spilled, let the teacher know and it will be cleaned up. - 2.
 Dismissal from the lunchroom: - a.
 Check the floor around your table to be sure nothing is on the floor. - b.
 You will be dismissed by the teacher(s) on duty. - c.
-You should remain guiet as you return to your lockers and rooms. - 3.
+You should remain quiet as you return to your lockers and rooms. - 3.
 Detention will be assigned and/or seats will be changed for students unable to observe reasonable standards of lunchroom behavior.